ecg-icas/icas/src/source/ads.rst

 ------

-Each ad can contain up to eight (8) images which can be provided by the caller as a set of URLs.
-Admarkt will download the images and if they meet the requirements then they will be stored on Admarkt servers in several sizes so that they can then be used by the user.
+Each ad can contain up to eight (8) images which can be provided by the caller as a set of URLs. iCAS will download the images and if they meet the requirements then they will be stored on iCAS servers in several sizes so that they can then be used by the user.

 An image is valid if it is in JPG, PNG, GIF or BMP format and is smaller than 8MB